saezlab/AnnNet/docs/source/getting_started.rst

 Getting Started
 ===============

-To use GraphGlue, install the package and import the core API:
+To use annnet, install the package and import the core API:

 .. code-block:: bash